dborodin836/TF2-GPTChatBot/README.md

   \l  The program automatically requires ChatGPT to restrict its responses to 250 characters by default.
       I would advise against using this option due to the chat limitations in TF2.

+Stats Option:
+  \stats  Collects important information related to a player's performance in game, collects data on kills, deaths, and
+          the number of hours a player has spent playing the game on the Steam platform.
+Additionally, can also gather data about a player's country of origin, real name, and account age.
 Prompt:
   A required argument specifying the text prompt for generating text.
 ```

+`\stats` Must be enabled in `config.ini`.
+Also, you must set a [Steam Web API Key](https://steamcommunity.com/dev/apikey).

 #### !gpt3 Usage examples